t-mullen/hyperhost/README.md

 <h4 align="center">Peer-To-Peer Node Servers in the Browser.</h4>
 <br>

-**HyperHost** serves dynamic websites via WebRTC.

 Drag and drop your website (with at least an **index.html**) into https://rationalcoding.github.io/HyperHost/.
-A link will appear where your website is hosted!

-Everything is served from your *browser* over WebRTC.
+Everything is instantly served from your *browser* over WebRTC.

 ### Node Servers
 HyperHost emulates Node.js servers.